selimyanat/aave-like-protocol/docs/how-do-DeFi-lending-protocols-calculate-interest-rates.md

-# How Do DeFi Lending Protocols Calculate Interest Rates?
+# 🧮  How Do DeFi Lending Protocols Calculate Interest Rates?

 In `TradFi`, interest rates are determined by central banks and governments, taking into account factors such as inflation, economic growth, and credit risk.
-Conversely, interest rates in `DeFi` lending protocols such as Aave tend to be `more` dynamic and are based on market conditions, aka `supply and demand`:
+Conversely, interest rates in `DeFi` lending protocols such as `Aave` tend to be `more` dynamic and are based on market conditions, aka `supply and demand`:

 * When the demand for borrowing is high, interest rates tend to rise, incentivizing more